 There are several resources for the MSRP that will provide the information on the retail price of a vehicle.
 New vehicles are required to have a window sticker and the window sticker must be must be presented on first time registrations.

-For used cars, individuals and municipalities can use the NADA Guide, the New Car Cost Guide, the Automobile Red Book and the Automobile Blue Book to determine the MSRP of a vehicle.
+For used cars, individuals and municipalities can use the JD Power Official Used Car Guide (formerly the NADA Guide), the New Car Cost Guide, the Automobile Red Book and the Automobile Blue Book to determine the MSRP of a vehicle.

 Many towns have adopted software based on the Automobile Red Book and can use the VIN number to determine the MSRP of that vehicle.